Pollution, Acid Rain, Sustainability, and the

 of NOx = 0.01 yr = 3.6 days

-that small pool sizes of an element often mean that the component is
+that small pool sizes of a compound often mean that the compound is

 converted to something else quickly, or, that it is very